informalsystems/hermes/relayer-framework/docs/technical_background.md

 # Technical Background

-This section covers the technical background for understanding the programming techniques used by the relayer framework.
-Readers with background in dynamic-typed programming languages such as JavaScript and Python may find the techniques used here to be similar to dynamic typed programming, but with static type guarantees.
+This section covers the technical background needed for understanding the programming techniques used by the relayer framework.
+Readers with backgrounds in dynamic-typed programming languages such as JavaScript or Python may find the techniques used here to be similar to dynamic-typed programming, but with static type guarantees.

 We will start with simple examples and then slowly relate them to the design